dhelmrich/Synavis/README.md

 ## Migration Ongoing!!!

-I am currently migrating the Synavis Plugin to accomodate PixelStreaming2!
+I am currently migrating the Synavis Plugin to accomodate dynamic workflows.
+Read more about it in the [news post](https://www.dirkbaker.eu/#20251005-migration) and in the [living doc](https://github.com/dhelmrich/Synavis/wiki/Migration).

 ## Feature Set